-To use the spell command to check your message for misspelled words, from the mail
+To use the spell command to check your message for misspelled words, from the mail editor:

-1. Write the message to a temporary file.
-For example, to write the message to the checkit file, enter:
+- 1. Write the message to a temporary file.
+For example, to write the message to the checkit file, type: w checkit - 2.
+Run the spell command using the temporary file as input.
+Type: